Cell to singularity 2020 Review and Guides

-Ideas are the 2nd primary currency in Cell to Singularity.
+Ideas are the 2nd primary currency in CtS.
 They are mainly used to progress through the Ages and for upgrading them.
 Ideas first begin coming in after you research the First Idea upgrade in the evolutionary chain.
 They are mainly produced by tapping on the brain, the civilization gardens, or the evolution of technology tech tree (but after you get to the Stone Age).

 The number of metabits awarded is determined by the total number of a player’s Entropy and Ideas in the single universe/simulation currently rebooting, and the Simulation Level.
 Metabit currency is what is called the “prestige” in similar genre games.
 They are spent in the Reality Engine, which offers a separate tech tree, as mentioned, only available in the reboot sequence.
 The metabit upgrades in the Reality Engine mostly advance production and click value.